merkle-open/terrific-micro/README.md

 Render Partials
 ===============

-Render a partial (HTML snippets).
+Render a partial (HTML snippet).
 Partials are placed in `views/partials/` as `*.html` files (e.g. foot.html).

     <?php partial('foot') ?>

 Minification
 ============

 You can get the minified versions of your CSS/JS by adding the URL Parameter `min`.
+This is especially useful when deploying for production.

     http://localhost/app.css?min
     http://localhost/app.js?min